 I don’t know about you, and I cannot speak for everyone BUT my hair has been through HELL the last 16 months.
 I would get my usual which is called a “bleach and tone”.
 If you’re not familiar it’s when the hair is pretty much bleached and toned every 4-6 weeks.
 Well there happened to be an incident which left my hair very damaged, and unable to come back from what had happened.
 I politely changed salons and immediately had to cut several inches off my hair.
 Now I know you don’t know me (just yet), but this crushed me.
 I get it-it’s just hair right?
 “It will grow back” they say!
 These are all things I know, but just didn’t want to hear.

 In the last 12 months I have taken extra good care of my hair.
 I have been getting routine trims/cuts every 3-4 months and have only applied some basic color (at the advice of my colorist) to my hair twice.
 I did the whole root grow out which I absolutely fell in love with, but I’m ready to be close to platinum again!
 So this is where Essential Oils comes into play for me, and dōterra Geranium Oil to be exact.
-I’ve been looking into many different dōterra oils for the effects of helping hair become stronger.
+I’ve been looking into many different dōterra oils for the effects of improving hair quality.
 When I stumbled upon dōterra Geranium Essential Oil I just HAD to get my hands on it.
-Some of the benefits of the dōterra Geranium EO are giving hair a vibrant and healthy glow, promoting the appearance of clear and healthy skin, a natural stress reliever, helps maintain an already healthy blood pressure, naturally repel insects and that’s just to name a few.
+Some of the benefits of the dōterra Geranium EO are various beautifying purposes, including promoting healthy, glowing skin and hair, while providing a sweet, floral aroma.
 The beauty side of this EO is really what grabbed my attention.